 It is the subscription offer that addresses these personal concerns and will motivate people coming from buying solo ads into opting in with you.
 In light of this, you can see why it is important to write a persuasive offer page.
-Here’s an example of an offer that will not increase the number of people opting in with you:

-With this kind of offer you will only create more questions in the person’s mind, rather than answering the two previously mentioned.
-And when people have too many unanswered questions regarding your business they will be less inclined to do business with you.
+When people have too many unanswered questions regarding your business they will be less inclined to do business with you.
 The goal in any solo advertising campaign, regardless of the type of business, is to answer questions, not create more.
 Answering the questions, instead of making more, will make your business much more successful.

 Giving Away Value in Solo Ads Before You Ask For An Email

-Not as popular, but some marketers like to give the value to the customer before they opt-in.
+Not as popular, but some marketers like to give value to the customer before they opt-in.
 The disadvantage here is that you are giving the value away before you have anything at all from the customer.
 The customer really has no reason to then give you their email right?
 Well not necessarily.

 It is true that you will likely get fewer opt-ins with this approach, but the opt-ins you do get will be people who already have decided you have value.
-And if you have value, the customer will most likely give you a real email address verses a junk email that they never plan on checking again.
+And if you have value, the customer will most likely give you a real email address versus a junk email that they never plan on checking again.

-If you require the customer to give you their email address before giving the customer the benefit they still do not know you or if you are someone they really care about.
+If you require the customer to give you their email address before giving the customer the benefit they still do not know you, or if you are someone they really care about.
 Even if the customer gave you their main email address, they still have not confirmed you offer any real value, which means there is no guarantee they’re ever going to read any of your newsletters.
-This happens all the time, big list with many people who do not care and will never read your solo ads again.
+This happens all the time, a big list with many people who do not care and will never read your solo ads again.

 Here are a couple of examples of giving value before the customer gives you their email.